testsigmahq/testsigma-docs/src/pages/docs/agent/update-agent-manually.md

 ---
 title: "Update Testsigma agent manually"
-metadesc: "How to update Testsigma Agent manually"
+metadesc: "In case the auto-update failures of Testsigma Agent due to bad network conditions or incorrect configuration, you can update the Agent manually."
 order: 11.6
 page_id: "Update Testsigma Agent manually"
 warning: false